mxkxf/vercel-cypress/README.md

 - [Vercel GitHub integration](https://vercel.com/docs/concepts/git/vercel-for-github).
 - [Vercel API token](https://vercel.com/account/tokens) which should be stored as an [encrypted secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets)
+- You need the project ID (which can be found in the "Project Settings" on vercel)
-- If the project is in a team, you also need the team ID
+- If your project belongs to a team, you need the team ID as well

 Make sure that the API token has the right access scope and that your team id is correct.
 You can do this with the following check; the output should be a large